mingzhoushen/mingzhoushen.github.io/index.md

 layout: page
 title: ""
 ---
-I am a Ph.D. candidate at the Pennsylvania State University, specializing in applied econometrics, labor economics, and environmental economics.
+I am a Ph.D. candidate at the Pennsylvania State University, specializing in environmental economics and applied econometrics.